Measuring Market Performance with Stochastic Demand: Price of Anarchy and Price of Uncertainty: Conclusions

 \section{Conclusions}

-The present study complements the findings of \cite{Le17} and \cite{Le18}, by focusing to the effects of demand uncertainty on market efficiency.
-Based on the realized market profits, we measured the effects of uncertainty via the reali\-zed Price of Uncertainty.
+The present study complements the findings of \cite{Le17}, by focusing to the effects of demand uncertainty on market efficiency.\footnote{Along with \cite{Kok18}, the current paper presents preliminary works that appear in full length in \cite{Le18,Leo20,Leo21,Leon21}.} Based on the realized market profits, we measured the effects of uncertainty via the reali\-zed Price of Uncertainty.
 Counterintuitively, there exist demand levels for which the retailers' and the market's aggregate profits are higher when the supplier prices under demand uncertainty.
 This is achieved in expense of the supplier's welfare who is always better off under deterministic demand.
 The realized Price of Anarchy revealed that for any demand level, the integrated chain performs better -- in terms of efficiency -- as the number of competing retailers increases.
 Upper bounds of inefficiency are attained for lower values of realized demand.
 Despite these intuitions, the present analysis is limited in extent.
 Price differentiation and mechanisms that will incentivize retailers to honestly reveal their private information about demand, constitute promising lines of ongoing research.